 Contact me today for your band website design

 Overall, the site condenses down neatly to display on mobile phones and tablets.
-This responsive design ensures that none of the visitors will get frustrated trying to navigate through the content.
+This responsive design ensures that not one of the visitors will get frustrated trying to navigate through the content.
 The site can meet its goal of expanding my music’s brand.
-Does your indie band or record label need a fresh, functional new website design?
+Does your indie band or record label need to hire a band web designer?
 You need a solution that is both easy for your fans to use and for you to update.
 Contact me today and let’s make it happen!